What is wasabi?

 I used to think it was a waste of time to make your own wasabi paste.
 Tubes of wasabi paste are available in most supermarkets as well as Asian grocery shops.
 A common problem with tubes, however, is that they contain much more paste than you need for a single meal.
-A crust therefore often forms in the tube, making the remaining wasabi paste less appetizing to use.
+A crust therefore often forms in the tube, making the remaining paste less appetizing to use.

 Then I found a small can of S&B Selected Wasabi Powder.

 I then discovered how easy it was to make fresh wasabi paste.

 If you still need convincing to make homemade paste, look at the wasabi paste ingredients listed on the label.
 Tubes of already prepared wasabi paste contain the following ingredients: Horseradish, Sorbitol, Rice Bran Oil, Sugar, Modified Food Starch, Salt, Water, Cellulose, Wasabi, Artificial Flavor, Citric Acid, Turmeric, Xanthan Gum, Artificial Color (FD&C Blue#1).
 Such a long list of ingredients, many of them artificial!
 S&B Wasabi powder on the other hand contains only 4 natural ingredients: Horseradish, Mustard, Tapioca Starch, and Wasabi.
 Reading the label of ingredients alone should be enough to encourage you to choose the powder instead of the paste.

 To make homemade wasabi paste, all you need to do is mix 3 teaspoons of wasabi powder with 1 teaspoon of water in a small bowl.
 Turn the bowl over for one minute before it’s ready to be served.
 That’s the entire recipe!
 You can make as much or as little as you want, depending on your needs.